Home | Swingtime Magazine | Performer's Bio | Links | Archives | Contact Us

 Lee ShawTo honor the memory of Lee Shaw, a scholarship will be awarded yearly to a high school senior planning to pursue music studies in college.
 This fund is under the umbrella of the not-for-profit Swingtime Jazz Society.
 Contributions to this fund can be made payable to Swingtime Jazz Society and mailed to Colleen Pratt, Treasurer, 119 Brian Crest Ct, Schenectady, NY 12306-3449, with "Lee Shaw Scholarship Fund" in the memo line.
 (Please remember that Swingtime Jazz Society is a 501(c)(3) not-for-profit organization, which means donations are tax-deductible and they should qualify if your employer matches your charitable donations.)

-If you know of a high school senior proficient in any instrument, including voice, who is continuing on to jazz music studies in college, please contact Peg Delaney, chair of the Scholarship Fund, at 518-237-3129 or pegjazz1@gmail.com for more information.
+If you know of a high school senior proficient in any instrument, including voice, who is continuing on to jazz music studies in college, please contact Rich Syracuse, chair of the Scholarship Fund, at 518-441-3112 or richsyrar@gmail.com for more information.

 How to apply